qrdlgit/misc/vouch.md

    3. Some of his sources are purposely confabulating for reasons of
       1. Supporting their reputations or others in ufology
       2. trying to undermine trust in government, whether criminal conspiracy or just individual actions
-2. David strethed the truth around how credible his sources were or fabricated sources, for any number of reasons
+2. David stretched the truth around how credible his sources were or fabricated sources, for any number of reasons
    1. Trying to create a career for himself in the industry of ufology
    2. Trying to expose UAP programs that are everything he says they are, just not non human
    3. Try to undermine trust in government